act-rules/act-rules.github.io/_rules/SC-4-1-2-widget-state-has-valid-value.md

 ## Assumptions

-This rule assumes that the WAI-ARIA state has been specified with the intent of complying to WCAG.
+This rule assumes that the WAI-ARIA state has been specified with the intent of complying to WCAG by changing the state from [default value](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole) for that role.

 ## Accessibility support